Cynodontidae: Species

+Physical characteristics

+Cynodontidae are elongated in shape with a silvery or grey colour and an upturned mouth.
+Some species have a hunchbacked appearance.
+The family names (both scientific and common) derive from the long and well-developed canines which are used to spear their prey, mainly other fish.
+Their pectoral fins are also expanded.
+The maximum length reached is 117 cm.

 Distribution and habitat

 Cynodontinae species are found throughout the Orinoco and Amazon basins, as well as the rivers of the Guianas.
 Of the cynodontines, R. vulpinus has the greatest distribution, including the Paraná-Paraguay River and Uruguay River basins.
 Fossil teeth have been found in the Magdalena River basin and Salta, Argentina, where cynodontines are not currently found.

-These fish live in mid- to surface-water levels in rivers, flooded forests, and lakes.